aedart/model/README.md

 ### Override defaults ###

-Let’s pretend that each person needs to have a default shot description, just in case that none has been provided.
+Let’s pretend that each person needs to have a default description, just in case that none has been provided.
 There are multiple ways this can be resolved.
 The first one is simply to override the "get-default" method, directly in your concrete implementation;

 ```
 #!php